FollyMaddy/create_atari-portfolio_roms/README.md

 Use the terminal.

-Go to that script directory.
+- Go to the script directory.

-Be sure the script is executable.
+- Be sure the script is executable.

-Run it with
+- Run it with ( It will create .rom files from all .zip files ):

 sudo ./123-pofo-roms.sh

-Now it will create .rom files from all .zip files.

-Copy these .rom to the ~/RetroPie/roms/pofo directory.
+- Copy these .rom to the ~/RetroPie/roms/pofo directory or your specific mame rom directory

-Now you can run the games.
+- Now you can run the games with mame

 Good luck !